Chern-Simons functional, singular instantons, and the four-dimensional clasp number: Inequalities for singular instanton concordance invariants

 To simplify our analysis it is convenient to make some additional assumptions on the points $x_1$, $\dots$, $x_j$.
 The surface cobordism $S$ (after adding cylindrical ends) has an end modeled on $(-\infty,0]\times K$.
 Let $y\in K$ be the basepoint of the knot $K$.
 Then we assume $x_l=(t_l,y)\in (-\infty,0]\times K$ are such that

 where $t_{l+1}-t_l$ ($1\leq l\leq j-1$) and $-t_j$ are very large.
 Later in the proof we make the latter condition more precise.
 From now on we also assume that $j=i-1$.
 The proof for $j<i-1$ is similar.
 We also focus on the case that the coefficient ring is $\bF=\Z/2$.
-By taking into account orientations of moduli spaces using the conventions of \cite{DS}, we can lift the coefficients to $\Z$.
+By taking into account orientations of moduli spaces using the conventions from \cite{DS} and Subsection \ref{subsec:reducibles}, we can lift the coefficients to $\Z$.
+We recall that we used slightly different sign conventions in the definitions of $\delta_2$ and $\Delta_2$ in \cite{DS}, which should be taken into account when the signs of different terms appearing below are characterized.
 By working with local systems, the proof can be easily adapted to obtain the extension to the coefficient ring $\Z[U^{\pm 1},T^{\pm1}]$ and the claim in \eqref{enriched-level-i} about morphisms at the level of enriched complexes (cf. Proposition \ref{prop:morphismigraded}).

 Studying the ends and the boundary components of the intersection of the space $M(W,S,c;\theta,\theta')_{2i-1}$ with the $i-1$ codimension $2$ divisors, after having removed small neighborhoods of the reducibles, implies that